Decluttering Your Life-Tips for Success with 40 Bags in 40 Days –

 As with any other life-changing process, it often helps to have some rules in place.

-These six rules of decluttering to help you take steps toward living a clutter-free life for good.
+These six rules of decluttering will help you succeed with the 40 bags in 40 days system AND help you take steps toward living a clutter-free life for good.

 1. Vow to Bring Less Home